 The trickiest part of using Mylar bags for long-term food storage is sealing them.
 They must be sealed with heat in order to create an air-tight seal.
 Even the Mylar bags with zip seals still need to be heat sealed (the zip is just there for convenience).

-According to Top Mylar, you need a temperature of around 375-425 degrees F to get a good seal.
+You need a temperature of around 375-425 degrees F to get a good seal.
 Thicker Mylar bags will require a higher temperature.

 There are 4 main ways that you can seal a Mylar bag: